(POLY-CYSTIC OVARIAN SYNDROME)

 Diet-induced reduction in circulating insulin may be an attractive non-pharmacological treatment for women with polycystic ovary syndrome (PCOS).
 Lower Carbohydrate diet induced significant decreases in fasting insulin, fasting glucose, total testosterone, and all cholesterol measures, and significant increases in insulin sensitivity.
 In women with PCOS, reduction in dietary carbohydrate in the context of a weight-maintaining diet has numerous beneficial effects on the metabolic profile that may lead to a decrease in circulating testosterone.
 Quotes were cherry-picked from a study by Dr. Barbara A Gower (UAB School of Medicine) called, Favourable Metabolic Effects of a Lower-Carbohydrate Diet in Women with PCOS.
 From the May 20, 2013 issue of the medical journal Clinical Endocrinology.

-Any time someone refers to a certain health issue as a distinctly "American" epidemic, rest assured that is has a great deal to do with our diet and lifestyle.
-After all, the SAD (Standard American Diet) is bad --- really bad --- and getting worse with each successive generation.
-So, what does a poor diet have to do with a distinctly "Hormonal Problem" like polycystic ovaries?
+Any time someone refers to a certain health issue as a distinctly 'American' epidemic, rest assured that is has a great deal to do with our diet and lifestyle.
+And for my readers in other parts of the Westernized world, also realize that you are rapidly catching up.
+After all, the SAD (Standard American Diet) is bad --- really bad --- and getting worse with each successive generation, as well as making its way to every corner of the earth.
+So, what does a poor diet have to do with a distinctly hormonal problem like polycystic ovaries?
 We'll get to that in a moment, but before we do, let's first discuss what PCOS is, what it looks like, and how to best diagnose it.
 All of this is critical because PCOS is said to be the number one most common female hormonal disorder in the U.S.

 WHAT IS PCOS?